RSDO-DS3/MultiCOMET/README.md

 See **Model Training Paramters** to modify more training parameters

 ## Running Model Tests
-The file **InputEvents.txt** in the project's root directory should include all the events your model should be tested on.
+The file **InputEvents.txt** in the project's root directory should include all the events your model will be tested on.
-The sentences are separated by a Newline character
+The events are separated by a Newline character
 For example:
 ```
 PersonX goes to the store